cvitter/Riak-TS-Data-Modeling/How Partition Keys Work.md

 As we learned previously Riak TS is using a consistent hashing function to turn the the table name and key into a number in order to assign it to a partition.
 In the standard model for hashing keys (used by Riak KV and TS if you don't use a quantum function for your partition key) we would just concatenate the table name (bucket) and the two parts of the partition key (the StationId and ReadingTimeStamp columns) together and hash the resulting value into our number.
 However, when we use a quantum function in our partition key (e.g. ``` QUANTUM(ReadingTimeStamp, 1, 'd') ```), Riak TS behaves very differently.

-When you specify a partition key with a quantum function you are telling Riak TS that you want to colocate every record written for a specific range of time (one day in our current example) on a single partition.
-The boundaries for the quanta are calculated by Riak TS based on the start of the Unix Epoch: Jan 1, 1970 00:00:00 (If you are interested in the exact function that Riak TS uses to mark quanta you can view the code online here: https://github.com/basho/riak_ql/blob/develop/src/riak_ql_quanta.erl#L91).
+When you specify a partition key with a quantum function you are telling Riak TS that you want to collocate every record written for a specific range of time (one day in our current example) on a single partition.
+The boundaries for the quanta are calculated by Riak TS based on the start of the Unix Epoch: Jan 1, 1970 00:00:00 (If you are interested in the exact function that Riak TS uses to mark quanta you can view the code on line here: https://github.com/basho/riak_ql/blob/develop/src/riak_ql_quanta.erl#L91).
 Every record written that falls within the boundaries of a quantum will have its partition key hash to the same value, e.g.:

 * Key = ```{'Station-1001', '2016-07-22 12:22:57'}```